 Creative résumés are used for specific fields.

-To create your own, pick up a Creative Résumé Guide from the Fleishman Center.
+To create your own, check out the Creative Résumé Guide on the Fleishman Career Center website.

 GETTING STARTED

 Begin by creating a master list of all positions and activities in which you have been involved.
 Next, review the list to identify those that relate most to the employer's needs - these are the positions on which you will focus.
 Choose appropriate categories based on what aspects of your background are most relevant to the position(s) you seek.